awsdocs/amazon-eks-user-guide/doc_source/launch-workers.md

 1. Wait for your cluster status to show as `ACTIVE`\.
 If you launch your worker nodes before the cluster is active, the worker nodes will fail to register with the cluster and you will have to relaunch them\.

-1. Choose the tab below that corresponds to your cluster's Kubernetes version, then choose a **Launch workers** link that corresponds to your region and AMI type\.
+1. In the table that corresponds to your cluster's Kubernetes version, choose a **Launch workers** link in the same Region as your cluster with the AMI type that you want for your worker nodes\.
 This opens the AWS CloudFormation console and pre\-populates several fields for you\.

 ------
 #### [ Kubernetes version 1\.14\.7 ]